dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/setup-azure.md

 ## Connect Azure DevOps to your new app
-If you have already connected your Azure DevOps account to Active Directory, then you can proceed to [Connecting a service user](#connecting-a-service-user).
-However, if you're just getting set up, connect Azure DevOps to the Active Directory App you just created:
+If you have already connected your Azure DevOps account to Microsoft Entra ID, then you can proceed to [Connecting a service user](#connecting-a-service-user).
+However, if you're just getting set up, connect Azure DevOps to the Microsoft Entra ID App you just created:

 1. From your Azure DevOps account, select **Organization settings** in the bottom left.
-2. Navigate to Azure Active Directory.
+2. Navigate to Microsoft Entra ID.
 3. Click **Connect directory**.
 4. Select the directory you want to connect.
 5. Click **Connect**.

 <Lightbox src="/img/docs/dbt-cloud/connecting-azure-devops/connect AD to Azure DevOps.gif" title="Connecting Azure DevOps and Active Directory"/>

-## Add your Azure AD app to dbt Cloud
+## Add your Microsoft Entra ID app to dbt Cloud

-Once you connect your Azure AD app and Azure DevOps, you need to provide dbt Cloud information about the app:
+Once you connect your Microsoft Entra ID app and Azure DevOps, you need to provide dbt Cloud information about the app:

 1. Navigate to your account settings in dbt Cloud.
 2. Select **Integrations**.
 3. Scroll to the Azure DevOps section.
 4. Complete the form:
     - **Azure DevOps Organization:** Must match the name of your Azure DevOps organization exactly.
 Do not include the `dev.azure.com/` prefix in this field. ✅ Use `my-devops-org` ❌ Avoid `dev.azure.com/my-devops-org`
-    - **Application (client) ID:** Found in the Azure AD App.
+    - **Application (client) ID:** Found in the Microsoft Entra ID App.
-    - **Client Secrets:** You need to first create a secret in the Azure AD App under **Client credentials**.
-Make sure to copy the **Value** field in the Azure AD App and paste it in the **Client Secret** field in dbt Cloud.
-You are responsible for the Azure AD app secret expiration and rotation.
+    - **Client Secrets:** You need to first create a secret in the Microsoft Entra ID App under **Client credentials**.
+Make sure to copy the **Value** field in the Microsoft Entra ID App and paste it in the **Client Secret** field in dbt Cloud.
+You are responsible for the Microsoft Entra ID app secret expiration and rotation.
-    - **Directory(tenant) ID:** Found in the Azure AD App.
+    - **Directory(tenant) ID:** Found in the Microsoft Entra ID App.
         <Lightbox src="/img/docs/dbt-cloud/connecting-azure-devops/AzureDevopsAppdbtCloud.gif" title="Adding an Active Directory App to dbt Cloud"/>

-Your Azure AD app should now be added to your dbt Cloud Account.
+Your Microsoft Entra ID app should now be added to your dbt Cloud Account.
 People on your team who want to develop in the dbt Cloud IDE or dbt Cloud CLI can now personally [authorize Azure DevOps from their profiles](/docs/cloud/git/authenticate-azure).

 ## Connect a service user